keyboard_arrow_up

 Saturation Humidity

-The maximum amount of water vapor a given unit of air can hold at a given temperature.
-Air becomes saturated when relative humidity reaches 100%.
+The maximum amount of water vapor that a given unit of air can retain at a specific temperature.
+When relative humidity reaches 100%, the air is fully saturated.

 Stress